IsadoraPadoveze/IsadoraPadoveze/README.md

 # 👋 Hi, folks
  - ✨ I’m Isadora Padoveze and welcome to my portfolio.
  - 👀 I’m interested in software developement, books, musics and dogs.
-At my weekends, I study javascript and correlated frameworks.
+At my weekends, I study javascript and correlated frameworks, html and css.
  - 🌱 I’m currently learning software development and I'm a beginner.
  - 📫 How to reach me @ https://www.linkedin.com/in/isadora-padoveze-03b360174